vienvuong/portfolio/content/blog/few-shot-nerf.md

 The dataset contains three parts with the first 2 being synthetic renderings of objects called Diffuse Synthetic 360◦ and Realistic Synthetic 360◦ while the third is real images of complex scenes.
 We will test our model on the second and third parts of the dataset (the first part is too simple).

 - Realistic Synthetic 360◦ consists of eight objects of complicated geometry and realistic non-Lambertian materials.
-Six of them are rendered from viewpoints sampled on the upper hemisphere and the two left are from viewpoints sampled on a full sphere with all of them at 800x800 pixels.

   > <video src="/nerf-guide/nerf-demo.mp4" autoplay="true" controls="false" loop="true"></video>